Michael-XKCD/mcmurray-tech/content/_index.md

 <h3>AAS-T in Cybersecurity and Computer Forensics</h3>
 <h3>Peninsula College (2014 - 2016)</h3>
 <ul>
-<li>Achieved honor roll status both years of study</li>
+<li>Achieved honor roll status throughout both years of study</li>
-<li>Served as President of Cyber Security Club, organizing events promoting privacy and safety</li>
+<li>Served as President of the Cyber Security Club, organizing events focused on privacy, safety, and security awareness</li>
-<li>Member of high school FIRST Robotics club as Lead Designer</li>
+<li>Participated in the FIRST Robotics program as Lead Designer, contributing to collaborative engineering and design efforts</li>
-<li>Studied abroad in Japan as an exchange student, helping shape my global perspective</li>
+<li>Studied abroad in Japan as an exchange student, developing a global perspective and cross-cultural communication skills</li>
 </ul>
 </div>